Krish2619/Hello-world-and-Calculator/README.md

 To create a simple C++ program that takes two floating-point numbers as input and performs basic arithmetic operations: addition, subtraction, multiplication, and division.

 Apparatus:
--GNU g++ compiler or any C++ compiler
+1. GNU g++ compiler or any C++ compiler
--Text editor or integrated development environment (IDE) like Visual Studio Code, Code::Blocks, or Dev-C++
+2. Text editor or integrated development environment (IDE) like Visual Studio Code, Code::Blocks, or Dev-C++

 Program Explanation:
 The program begins by including the <iostream> library, which allows input and output operations using cin and cout.